How-To

 Poe's multi-model structure creates an additional variable in retrieval: not only do you need to remember the topic and rough timing, you also need to remember which of potentially dozens of bots you were using.
 For casual exploration — testing different models, trying new bots — this variable is easy to lose track of.

-The practical solution is either consistent bot choice for types of work (always use Claude for writing tasks, always use GPT-4o for coding) which makes the bot question answerable, or full-text indexing which makes the bot question irrelevant.
+The practical solution is consistent bot choice for types of work (always use Claude for writing tasks, always use GPT-4o for coding), plus manual saving for valuable sessions.
+That makes the bot question answerable and gives important chats a searchable copy outside Poe.

 Preventing the retrieval problem going forward